buildpacks/docs/content/docs/for-app-developers/concepts/base-images/run.md

 weight=2
 +++

-The **run image** provides the base image for application images.
+The **run image** provides the base image for app images.

 <!--more-->

-CNB tooling requires a reference to a run image and (where necessary) run image mirrors in order to construct the application image.
+CNB tooling requires a reference to a run image and (where necessary) run image mirrors to construct the app image.

 ### Run image mirrors

 Run image mirrors provide alternate locations for `run images`, for use during `build` or `rebase`.

-When run image mirrors are defined, CNB tooling will try to find a run image that resides on the same registry as the application image, based on the image name provided.
+When run image mirrors are defined, CNB tooling will try to find a run image that resides on the same registry as the app image, based on the image name provided.

-This is to reduce the amount of data transfer required to push the application image to a registry.
+This is to reduce the amount of data transfer required to push the app image to a registry.

 #### Example - determining the registry

-If the application image name is:
+If the app image name is:

 * `registry.example.com/example/app` - the registry is `registry.example.com`
 * `example/app` (registry omitted) - Docker Hub is assumed; the registry is `index.docker.io`